Dispersed Camping: What It Is and Where Can You Do It?

 Boondocking is perfect for long RV trips cross country.

 The best place to look for dispersed camping locations is on land managed by the National Forest Service or the Bureau of Land Management (BLM).
-Together, these two agencies manage over 440 million acres of land across the US.
+Together, these two agencies manage over 440 million acres of wilderness areas across the US.

 You won’t find designated, maintained sites on these “public lands”, but you can find spots where others have camped before.
 Look for fire ring or fire pit marks in flat areas.